sastrand/sastrand.github.io/to_do.md

 * Adding a bunch of fences into Lamport's Bakery Algorithm and timing it compared to spin locks, functional parallelism
 * Some examples--cheat sheet--for using `grep` and `awk`.

+### More math to do topics

+* MIT's linear algebra MOOC
+* What it's going to take to get good at stats